Confessions of a Cholera Girl

 (11:50 – 12:18)

-It just was not worth the investment to reopen.
-The flooding damage can be like so extensive that like once the integrity of like a building starts to be compromised, a lot of times a business or a family will not continue to invest in it because the amount of money it would take to just replace like a foundation or like the beams that hold it is too much.
-So, what is the average time then for a standing Waffle House to reopen once it hits the red?
-I do not know.
+It just wasn’t worth the investment to reopen.
+The flooding damage can be like so extensive that like once the integrity of like a building starts to be compromised, a lot of times a business or a family won’t continue to invest in it because the amount of money it would take to just replace like a foundation or like the beams that hold it is too much.
+So what’s the average time then for a standing Waffle House to reopen once it hits the red?
+I don’t know.

 (12:18 – 12:22)

-It is going to depend on like the storm.
-So, I do not know.
+It’s going to depend on like the storm.
+So I don’t know.
 That makes a lot of sense.

 (12:22 – 12:35)